alexcpn/alexcpn.github.io/html/NN/ml/5_codingneuralnetwork.md

  a^0 \rightarrow a^{1} \rightarrow  a^{2} \rightarrow  y
  $$
  ---

- Note that here $a^2$ does not denote the exponent but just that it is of layer 2.
+ Note that $a^2$ does not denote the exponent but just that it is of layer 2.

 Lets write down the Chain rule first.

 $$
 \frac {\partial C}{\partial w^l} = \frac {\partial z^l}{\partial w^l} . \frac {\partial a^l}{\partial z^l} . \frac {\partial C}{\partial a^l}
 $$

 This can also be written as

 $$
 \frac {\partial C}{\partial w^l} = \frac {\partial a^l}{\partial w^l} . \frac {\partial C}{\partial a^l}
 $$